Same-sex marriages (SSM) and LGBT rights In Arizona.

 chosen to do so in this case.

-This case joins other lawsuits in Massachusetts and New Jersey which also seek to
+This case is similar to other lawsuits in Massachusetts and New Jersey which also seek to

 expand the definition of marriage to include all committed, loving couples